elizabethslash/critical-computation-2021/README.md

-# Critical Computation 2020
+# Critical Computation 2021

-This is the website for Critical Computation, a graduate-level course at Parsons Design & Technology at the New School.
+This is the website for Critical Computation, an undergraduate and graduate-level course at Parsons Design & Technology at the New School.

 ### Lecture Faculty